Scuderia AlphaTauri: Origins

 In September 2019, Toro Rosso announced their intention to change their naming rights for the 2020 championship.
 It was announced on 1 December 2019 that the team had selected "AlphaTauri" as their new moniker to promote parent company Red Bull's fashion label of the same name by purchasing Toro Rosso's naming rights.
 Thus, they became Scuderia AlphaTauri and retired the Scuderia Toro Rosso moniker after fourteen years.
-The team's involvement in Formula One can be traced back to the 1985 season when they first competed as Minardi.
+The team's involvement in Formula One started in the 1985 season when they first competed as Minardi.
 The team has been owned by Red Bull GmbH since the 2006 season.